 Credit: E. De Jong et al. (JPL), MIPL, Magellan Team, NASA.

-In addition, the number of craters tell us about the age of the craters, some cratered surface is generally younger.
-The density of meteorite impacts is the same over the entire surface of the planet.
-This means that the craters are less than a billion years and the traces of old craters have been erased.
-This proves that there was a significant volcanic activity, there are about 500 million years.
+Volcanic Landform: The surface of Venus is marked by vast volcanoes and extensive volcanic plains.
+The volcanoes of Venus are among the largest in the solar system, with shield volcanoes spanning hundreds of kilometres.
+In addition, the surface is poorly cratered, the density of meteorite impacts is the same over the entire surface of the planet.
+Which means that the craters are less than 500 million years old, the trace of the old craters has been erased.
+This proves that there was significant volcanic activity about 500 million years ago.
 No smoking cone was observed, it seems that there is no volcanic activity today.
-All reliefs, except for the relief of Mount Maxwell, have women's names (Eve, Helen, Cleopatra, Ishtar, Leda, Aphrodite, Diana, Inanna (Babylonian goddess of fertility)...).
+All the reliefs, apart from the Mount Maxwell relief, have women's names (Eve, Helen, Cleopatra, Ishtar, Leda, Aphrodite, Diana, Innini (Babylonian fertility goddess)...).